EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 .. note::

-  Please, check the requirements for run an Ethereum on ARM Raspberry Pi image:
+  Please, before installing, check the requirements for run an Ethereum on ARM Raspberry Pi image:

   `recommended-hardware`